 The rules should describe the records to be maintained for every student who receives any training and the method used to provide a validated transcript of such training.
 Records maintenance rules should be compatible with state and federal laws concerning student records.

 Methods of developing test questions conforming to the performance objectives stated in the course should be explained to each student.
 The test development process should be stated in procedural format, outlining exactly how the testing program is administered.
 Required education and/or reading levels should be stated here as well, with references to existing statutory or administrative code requirements.

 Training staff advisors and/or counselors should be available to discuss personal or training matters with the students.
 Remedial study habits should be suggested, along with advice to provide the student with every opportunity to do well in the courses.
 Peer counseling and mental health programs for recruits are strongly encouraged to promote career long officer wellness.

-Diplomas or notices of successful completion of basic courses should be awarded, and should identify the awarding institution, the name of the recipient, statutory mandate for the course (if any), precise name of the course, dates of attendance and graduation, and signature of the agency or institution head.
+Diplomas or notices of successful completion of basic courses should be awarded and should identify the awarding institution, the name of the recipient, statutory mandate for the course (if any), precise name of the course, dates of attendance and graduation, and signature of the agency or institution head.

 Liability and comprehensive insurance should be provided in accordance with city, county or state laws or regulations.
 The chief legal counsel for the training agency should be consulted about indemnification.

 Employment of staff should be done through an established hiring process designed to ensure that they possess adequate education, experience, ethical standards and medical condition for the position.
 The use of guest lecturers should be controlled in a manner that assures their integrity and qualifications to teach.
 Training programs should be instituted for all staff to ensure they remain up to date with current best practices, procedures, and body of knowledge emerging in the criminal justice profession.

 3.2.7 First Aid